 Leytonstone Ilford FC were formed in 1979, by the merger of Ilford F.C. (founded in 1881) and Leytonstone F.C. (founded in 1886).
 The club play at Granleigh Road (Leytonstone’s former ground) near Leytonstone High Road, overseen by the westbound platform of the Leytonstone High Road Railway station.
 The ground features one covered stand and the remaining three sides were for standing.

 This Pieman visited Granleigh Road for a midweek Isthmian League Division One match versus Oxford City.
-The home side winning by the only goal of the match.
+An entertaining match ended in a 1-1 draw.
 I travelled via Blackhorse Road to Leytonstone High Road station.